 Kayak Camping

 I enjoyed my day of solo adventuring by land.
 But to really get to know the area, I needed some help.
 I was able to meet up with the first of three local guides keen to share their sunny, seaside backyard with me.
-First up, Misty Wells, a local outdoor adventurer, was kind enough to show me the how to best enjoy the waterways on a gorgeous afternoon–by kayak.
+First up, Misty Wells, a local outdoor adventurer, was kind enough to show me how to best enjoy the waterways on a gorgeous afternoon – by kayak.

 Starting at Anclote Gulf Park, we and paddled across the bay towards our final destination of Anclote Key Preserve State Park.
-A journey of about two miles was enough to really work up our appetite given we were paddling and took a moment to climb to the top of the lighthouse on the island; A must try viewpoint for anyone able who is visiting the area.
+A journey of about two miles was enough to really work up our appetites, given that we were paddling, and we took a moment to climb to the top of the lighthouse on the island – a must-try viewpoint for anyone able who is visiting the area.
 As Florida is pretty flat, the lighthouse lookout was a great way to get a birds eye-view of the area and route just paddled.
 It is also a great way to spy the best beachside campsite.

 Beach Dinner: Creole Pasta